BestPlayerMMIII/GitCMS/docs/blog/BLOG.md

 ---

-**Fun Fact**: This blog post was written and managed through the GitCMS admin panel running on my local machine, stored as a Markdown file in the GitHub repository, and will be accessible via the `@git-cms/client` SDK once published to npm!
+**Fun Fact**: This blog post was written and managed through the GitCMS admin panel running on my localhost, stored as a JSON file in the GitHub repository, and will be accessible via the `@git-cms/client` SDK once published to npm!

 ---